studentkittens/misc/workshop2015/go-lang/presentation.rst

 .. note::

     Okay, now a very short tour through the language.
+I cannot give an tutorial, but I can show some of the special features of Go Go has also most of the constructs and datastructures most other imperative language have, but we'll focus on the weird bits.

 -----

 :id: heading

 Go can do OOP
 =============

-- But without classes and inheritance. *Huh?*
+But without classes and inheritance. **Huh?**

 - Duck typing does not needed classes.
-- But there are interfaces and (anonymous) composition!
+- But here are interfaces and (anonymous) composition!

 .. code-block:: go

    type Animal {
-       Name string        //
+       Name string        // general member
    }

    type Cat {
        Animal             // anonymous member
        CutenessLevel int  // some other member
+   }

+   func greetAnimal(cat *Cat) {
+        fmt.Println("Hello, " + cat.Name)
    }